|Monday, May 16

 |What Banks Should Know About Cryptocurrency | Paving the Way for Blockchain

 Blockchain technologies and their instant payments capabilities have loomed large on the fintech horizon lately, but what does crypto mean for the financial service providers of tomorrow?
 Tune in for a curated summary for banks & credit unions around recent news and emerging use cases around cryptocurrencies.
-This session focuses on the trends, potential impacts, new policies, and reasons why the financial institutions of today need to prepare for a few blockchain-driven changes - yesterday.
+This session focuses on the trends, potential impacts, new policies, and reasons why the financial institutions of today need to prepare for blockchain-driven changes - now.

 Three Key Takeaways:

 · Recent crypto disruptions in FinServ since the pandemic

 · Possible long-term recalibrations for the banking industry

 · Strategies to weave in crypto into long-term payments decisions

 · US Federal Reserve plans to launch a Central Bank Digital Currency (CBDC)

 · Impacts of Distributed Finance (DEFI) to traditional banking